bestwebsoft/contact-form-wordpress-plugin/readme.txt

 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=982fae837f4c6e3b152183537448dbca">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.
 * <a href="http://wordpress.org/plugins/contact-form-to-db/">Contact Form To DB</a> - This plugin is an exclusive add-on for the Contact Form plugin by BestWebSoft.
 The plugin provides a unique opportunity to manage messages sent from your site via the contact form.
 Please pay attention, that this plugin is an add-on ONLY for Contact Form plugin by BestWebSoft, that's why it will not work with any other contact form plugins.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-to-db-pro/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
+* <a href="http://wordpress.org/plugins/contact-form-multi/">Contact Form Multi</a> - This plugin makes it possible to create and implement multiple contact forms on your site.
+It is also possible to set different parameters for different contact forms.
+Please note that this plugin is an exclusive add-on ONLY for Contact Form plugin by BestWebSoft and it will not work wothout it.
+Please make sure you've enabled Javascript, otherwise the plugin will not work.

 = Translation =

+* Afrikaans (af_ZA) (thanks to <a href="mailto:alducornelissen@gmail.com">Aldu</a>)
 * Belarusian (be_BY) (thanks to <a href="mailto:nullbsd@gmail.com">Sakałoŭ Alaksiej</a>)
 * European Portuguese (pt_PT) (thanks to <a href="mailto:cesarbsilva@gmail.com">César Silva</a>, www.clubetelemoveis.com )
 * Brazilian Portuguese (pt_BR) (thanks to <a href="mailto:brenojac@gmail.com">Breno Jacinto</a>, www.iconis.org.br, <a href="mailto:wordpress@djio.com.br">DJIO</a>, www.djio.com.br)